There are a few ceremonies which are undertaken by the Cubs, either as part of the weekly pack meeting or to mark specific events.

 The rest of the pack then stands and salutes, saying

 “We will do our best!”

 The circle then turns to face the flag, and the Cub of the Week walks over to raise it.
-He/she then takes three steps backwards, facing the flag, and salutes.
+They then takes three steps backwards, facing the flag, and salute.
 The rest of the pack then also salute.